AngMcL/angmcl.github.io/README.md

-# Angela McLaughlin's Research Portfolio
+# Angela McLaughlin

 ## About me
-PhD student in Bioinformatics, University of British Columbia MSc Population and Public Health, University of British Columbia BSc Microbiology and Immunology, University of British Columbia
+PhD student in Bioinformatics, University of British Columbia
+MSc Population and Public Health, University of British Columbia
+BSc Microbiology and Immunology, University of British Columbia

 ## Publications
 - Bulleted